Mexican Silver Jewellery from Taxco

-All our handmade silver jewellery comes from Taxco in Mexico, we buy directly from small family businesses and independent designers.
-We handpick each piece ourselves to ensure a high level of quality and have some input into some of the designs.
+All of our Mexican silver jewellery is handmade, and comes from Taxco in Guerrero.
+We buy directly from small family businesses and independent designers, handpicking each piece ourselves to ensure a high level of quality, and have input into some of the designs.
 We strive to select unusual jewellery, choosing original designs in rings, earrings, pendants, necklaces, bracelets and bangles.
-Take at look at our favourites and bestsellers to get an idea of the variety and different styles we love and you love!
+Take at look at our favourites to get an idea of the variety and different styles we love - we know you’ll love them too!

 For more information on who we source our jewellery from, take a look at the collections tab for information on the different Mexican jewellery artisans and designers we buy from.